edealfonso/github-repos-lists/README.md

    - User can now interact with the filtering system.
    - In the "Keywords" input, the user can search repositories names.
 A new request to the API will take place when user presses "Search" submit, updating the results.
    - The "Languages" selectors can be toggled to filter by programming language.
 Each click on a selector will send a new request to the API, updating the results.
+   - There is also a switch to allow user to hide the forked repositories.
+Each click on the switch will send a new request to the API, updating the results.
    - Data is saved and updated in `AppContext`:
      - Search keywords (`keywords`)
+     - Hide forked repos (`hideForkedRepos``)

 4. Changing the username
     - User can also put back the popup and change the username.